 - OS: Ubuntu Server 20.04.xx LTS.

-2014 Thinkpad E440 I bought one of these in mid 2014, then it had a screen hinge failure in late 2018, so I rescued the SSD, RAM, battery and PSU, and in May 2020 bought an identical one on Yahoo Auctions which was cheap as the battery didn’t work, re-used my battery, upgraded the RAM, and it’s back running Ubuntu 20.04 LTS.
+2014 Thinkpad E440 I bought one of these in mid 2014, but it had a screen hinge failure in late 2018, so I rescued the SSD, RAM, battery and PSU, and in May 2020 bought the same model on Yahoo Auctions quite cheap as the battery didn’t work, which was great for me since I could re-use my old battery, upgraded the RAM, and it’s up and running Ubuntu 20.04 LTS.
 (Spec is an i3-4100M, 8GB RAM, SSD)